phillmv/okayfail.com/source/2012/the-great-forgetting.html.markdown

 ---
 layout: post
-title: The great forgetting at the end of the information age
+subject: The great forgetting at the end of the information age
 published: false
 ---